Learn How to Brew with Your Rancilio Silvia Espresso Machine

 Brewing with the Silvia:

-- To achieve a nice crema requires “dialing in” the espresso machine with your current beans and grinder as follows:
+- To achieve a nice crema requires “dialing in” your grinder and current beans as follows:

 - Start with the double-shot basket (most pros never use the single shot at all, the double basket tends to brew better).